Championship-winning football team reunites at Algonquin after 50 years

 Proudly wearing his maroon-and-gold, typeface ‘A’ hat, worn from years of activity around Northborough, Walsh was escorted onto the field.
 As he saw his former athletes — now in their late 60s — Walsh couldn’t help but smile.

-“Some of you guys look older than me,” Walsh said.
+“Some of you guys look older than me,” Walsh joked.

 ‘Still Undefeated’